thradde/places/Readme.txt

     Other operations
     - right-click onto free space for global actions
     - left-click onto a page indicator (the white circles at the bottom) to jump to a selected page
+    - left-click to remove all selections from icons
-    - left-click into free space to hide Places
+    - left-click into free space to hide Places (if no icons are selected)

     Global Actions Menu (right-click into free space):